chepo92/Print2Go/README.md

 1. First build the docker image configured in the docker file, this will build the PrintAndGo code too `docker build -t go-builder-linux-img:1.0 .`

-1.1 After first time build, can be run
+2. After first time build, can be run

 `docker run --rm -v ./:/usr/src/app -w /usr/src/PrintAndGo -e GOOS=linux -e GOARCH=mips -e GOMIPS=softfloat go-builder-linux-img:1.0 go build -v`

-1.1 After first run, can be re-started, with interactive terminal `docker start -a -i go-container`
+3. After first run, can be re-started, with interactive terminal `docker start -a -i go-container`

-In the interactive terminal
+4. In the interactive terminal
 `go build -o ./builds/PrintAndGo .`

-Copy files back to host (eg. after cross compile, get the binaries) `docker cp go-container:/app/builds/PrintAndGo ./builds/PrintAndGo`
+5. Once build, copy files back to host (eg. after cross compile, get the binaries) `docker cp go-container:/app/builds/PrintAndGo ./builds/PrintAndGo`

-Copy files from host to container (eg. developed new code and need to compile in docker), better to delete previous files if made a lot of changes
+6. If you need to update the source, copy files from host to container (eg. developed new code and need to compile in docker), better to delete previous files if made a lot of changes
 `docker cp ./* go-builder:/app/*`